Back to Reference

 Enterprise implementation strategies

-Businesses are integrating cognitive AI into knowledge management, security, and IT automation to streamline operations and improve decision-making.
+Businesses are integrating cognitive AI into knowledge management, security, and IT automation to streamline operations, and according to a Deloitte survey, IT is the function with the most advanced initiatives in AI, followed by operations and cybersecurity.

 Example: An IT company uses cognitive AI to automatically classify and retrieve technical documentation, reducing time spent searching for critical information and improving response times for customer support teams.